mgurley/inav/README.md

 All of the source code for the application is contained within its [installation folder](http://cloud.github.com/downloads/mgurley/inav/INAV.zip).
 The official URLs for the application's components can be found at the following locations:

 - The patient/provider registry Ruby on Rails application.
 Available at: [http://github.com/mgurley/inav](http://github.com/mgurley/inav)
-- The protocol and patient-calendar management Java web application -- the Patient Study Calendar.
+- The protocol and patient-activity management Java web application -- the Patient Study Calendar.
 Available at: [http://gforge.nci.nih.gov/frs/?group_id=31](http://gforge.nci.nih.gov/frs/?group_id=31)
 - The CAS proxy callback application.
 Available at: [http://github.com/mgurley/cas_callback](http://github.com/mgurley/cas_callback)
-- The ESUP CAS Server and CAS Generic Handler handler.
+- The ESUP CAS Server and CAS generic handler.
 Available at: [http://esup-casgeneric.sourceforge.net/index.html](http://esup-casgeneric.sourceforge.net/index.html)

 # Installation Prerequisites